CENSUS 2020 UPDATE, October 16, 2020:

 About ICIRR's Census campaign

-Meet our 63 Census outreach partners across Chicago, the suburbs, and collar counties
+Meet some of our 75 Census outreach partners across Chicago, the suburbs, and collar counties